Working from home can sound ideal – save money on fuel, avoid traffic, wear what you like, stick to a timeline that suits you – sounds ideal, right?

 Keeping passwords to yourself and constantly updating them is a good start but introducing 2-factor authentication is even better.
 This can easily be done through apps on your mobile devices that integrate with those on your laptop.
 Be cautious when public Wi-Fi, some data can easily be intercepted so try connecting to a VPN and save some of the more private work for a private connection.

 Some businesses will enable you to connect to the VPN when you are working remotely.
 This encrypts any data so that no malware or hackers can see what you’re doing.
 It also changes your IP address to make it look like you’re using your computer somewhere else.

 If you haven’t already, it’s definitely worth investing in anti-virus and anti-malware software on your computer or laptop and make sure you keep it up to date!

 Similarly, most mobile devices now provide you with regular security and maintenance updates.
 Samsung’s Enterprise Edition ensures that your security will be up to date for 4 years. whilst Nokia is ranked #1 globally for security.
 Choosing the right business mobile phone can play a key part in keeping you secure.

 Those are our tips – if you have some of your own that you’d like to share, please get in touch!
-Or, if you would like some advice on how best to work from home feel free to call us on 03300 888 999.
+Or, if you would like some advice on remote working solutions feel free to call us on 03300 888 999.